 4. Ship Names: Ship names can never be offensive or tasteless and must be applicable to RP.
 Ships names that staff feel violate our community standards will be sunk without warning and players will not be compensated for the loss.

 a.
 HMS Ships: Only the Royal Navy may use the prefix “HMS”.

 5. Ship Colors: All ships are required to fly the correct color flags and engage with other ships appropriate to their sail class colors.
 Keep in mind that your reputation may precede you and will affect how people react to you in RP regardless of sails being flown at any given time.

 a.
-Owning Multiple Ship Classes: Companies that engage in pvp can own both combative ships that fly aggressive colors (black, red, naval) and passive trading ships (any other color).
+Owning Multiple Ship Classes: Companies that engage in pvp can own both combative ships that fly aggressive colors (black, red or naval) and passive trading ships (any other color).

-– The company transitions from one classification to another.
+– The company transitions from one classification to another due to RP.

 – You upgrade a basic trade vessel that has never seen battle to a war vessel.